Topl/ribn/README.md

 flutter build web --web-renderer html --csp
 ```
 * Open Google Chrome
-* To load the extension in your browser, please follow instructions from here: https://developer.chrome.com/docs/extensions/mv3/getstarted/#:~:text=Open%20the%20Extension%20Management%20page%20by%20navigating%20to
+* To load the extension in your browser, please follow the instructions listed <a href="https://developer.chrome.com/docs/extensions/mv3/getstarted/#:~:text=Open%20the%20Extension%20Management%20page%20by%20navigating%20to">here</a>:
 * Once you have loaded the unpacked extension, you should be able to open it.